Tier List Information

 Here are the categories we're rating the characters in:

-• Generic PVE - how the character helps in progressing through the story and the more 'generic' PVE modes (like Ember Trek, EtherNet Rally etc),
+• Generic PVE - how the character helps with progressing and clearing PVE modes, including those that don't have their own tier list (Grim Pursuit, Ember Trek, EtherNet Rally),

 • Threshold (Aurora, DokiDoki, Terrormaton) - how the characters performs against the three module farming bosses - each boss requires a different approach and also punishes some elements, so you can't use the same team against all three,